tmesquita/phonic-panel/README.md

 About
 --
+API for sound board application.
-API for learning mobile app development using Ruboto and Rubymotion.
+Learning mobile app development using Ruboto and Rubymotion.